discrete-notes/discrete-notes.github.io/_posts/2023-11-10-annotated-bibliographies.md

 having only a small set of authors being able to understand what's going on.

-Second, such bibliographic documents allow for a more healthy citation system.
-Without them, one is often in a problematic situation for citing papers:
+Second, such bibliographic documents allow for a more healthy citation culture in research papers.
+Without a bibliography to cite, one is often in a problematic situation for citing papers:

 * Either you cite all the papers of the area that you know, and then you do it in a way that is useless for readers (long lists of citations, without